DavidCallaway/Portfolio/README.md

 **Inventory Control Lead @ Bed Bath and Beyond (_January 2021 - May 2023_)**

-Leveraged Excel expertise to identify and resolve $300k in weekly damages.
+-Leveraged Excel expertise to identify and resolve $300k in weekly damages.

 -Implemented cost-saving processes, reducing expenses by 48% within a 6-month timeframe.